KDE/digikam-doc/image_editor/enhancement_tools.rst

 To set correctly the deconvolution filter, the plug-in has the following parameters:

-    Circular Sharpness: This is the radius of the Circular convolution filter.
+    - Circular Sharpness: This is the radius of the Circular convolution filter.
 It is the most important parameter for using the plug-in.
 With most images the default value of 1 should give good results.
 Select a higher value when your image is very blurred, but beware of producing halos.

-    Correlation: Increasing the Correlation may help reducing artifacts.
+    - Correlation: Increasing the Correlation may help reducing artifacts.
 The correlation can range from 0-1.
 Useful values are 0.5 and values close to 1, e.g. 0.95 and 0.99.
 Using a high value for the correlation will reduce the sharpening effect of the plug-in.

-    Noise filter: Increasing the Noise filter parameter helps reducing artifacts.
+    - Noise filter: Increasing the Noise filter parameter helps reducing artifacts.
 The Noise can range from 0-1 but values higher than 0.1 are rarely helpful.
 When the Noise value is too low, e.g. 0 the image quality will be horrible.
 A useful value is 0.03.
 Using a high value for the Noise will even blur the image further.

-    Gaussian Sharpness: This is the radius for the Gaussian convolution filter.
+    - Gaussian Sharpness: This is the radius for the Gaussian convolution filter.
 Use this parameter when your blurring is Gaussian (mostly due to previous blur filtering).
 In most cases you should leave this parameter to 0, because it causes nasty artifacts.
 When you use non-zero values you will probably have to increase the Correlation and/or Noise filter parameters, too.

-    Matrix size: This parameter determines the size of the transformation matrix.
+    - Matrix size: This parameter determines the size of the transformation matrix.
 Increasing the Matrix Size may give better results, especially when you have chosen large values for Circular Sharpness or Gaussian Sharpness.
 Note that the plug-in will become very slow when you select large values for this parameter.
 In most cases you should select a value in the range 3-10.

-    Save As... and Load...: these buttons are used to do just that.
+    - Save As... and Load...: these buttons are used to do just that.
 Any Refocus parameters that you have set can be saved to the filesystem and loaded later.

-    Defaults: this button resets all settings to default values.
+    - Defaults: this button resets all settings to default values.

 Below, you can see few hints to help you work with the refocus plug-in:

-    Preferably perform all cropping, color and intensity curve corrections on the image before using this plug-in.
+    - Preferably perform all cropping, color and intensity curve corrections on the image before using this plug-in.

-    Otherwise use this plug-in before performing any other operations on the image.
+    - Otherwise use this plug-in before performing any other operations on the image.
 The reason is that many operations on the image will leave boundaries that are not immediately visible but that will leave nasty artifacts.

-    When you are scanning images and compress them, e.g. to JPEG, you should use the plug-in on the uncompressed image.
+    - When you are scanning images and compress them, e.g. to JPEG, you should use the plug-in on the uncompressed image.

 Refocus comparison with other techniques
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Comparison to two other techniques frequently used to enhance images are:

-    Sharpen Filter
+    - Simple Sharp Filter
-    Unsharp Mask
+    - Unsharp Mask

 Sharpening applies a small convolution matrix that increases the difference between a source pixel and its immediate neighbors.
 FIR Wiener filtering is a more general technique because it allows a much larger neighborhood and better parameterizations.
 Sharpening only works when your images are very slightly blurred.
 Furthermore, for high values of the sharpening parameter the results frequently looks "noisy".
 With FIR Wiener filtering this noise can be greatly reduced by selecting higher values for the Correlation and Noise filter parameters.